simp/pupmod-simp-tpm/README.md

 This module should be able to create the policy required to allow the machine to complete a measured launch.

+1. Make sure the TPM owner password is 20 characters long and the SRK password is 'well-known', equivalent to `tpm_takeownership -z`
 1. Download the appropriate SINIT for your platform from the [Intel website](https://software.intel.com/en-us/articles/intel-trusted-execution-technology)
 2. Extract the zip and put it on a webserver somewhere or in a profile module.
 3. Set the following data in hiera: